We may earn a small commission on purchases made through our links. Learn more.

 How to cut a cigar with a Knife

 If you have an extremely sharp knife this is the better choice to go for.
-Generally the sharpness of a knife doesn’t compare to that of a cutter or punch so sharpness is key to this option.
-We know of two methods for using a knife to cut your cigars so as to minimise the potential damage to your cigar.
+Generally, the sharpness of a knife doesn’t compare to that of a cutter or punch so sharpness is key to this option.
+We know of two methods for using a knife to cut your cigars so as to minimize the potential damage to your cigar.

 Punch Like Object Around the Home or Office

-As long as you can make a small enough hole in the cap of the cigar you should be able to smoke it.
-Of course you won’t have the same result as a cutter or punch but nonetheless your cigar will be smokeable.
+As long as you can make a small enough hole in the head of the cigar you should be able to smoke it.
+Of course, you won’t have the same result as a cutter or punch but nonetheless, your cigar will be smokeable.